 - You need to be able to show when and where someone opted in for newsletters.

-- Appoint a DPO.
+- Maybe appoint a DPO.

 - Keep record of your data processing.